UBC-MDS/Group8_2022_Block4/README.md

 ## License

-`tweetlytics` was created by DSCI_524_2022_Group8.
+`tweetlytics` was created by group of students in UBC MDS program.
 It is licensed under the terms of the MIT license.

 ## Credits